 The first newsletters and mailing labels were done on John and Micki's old dot-matrix printer.
 Then Mary Hartman took on the job of editing the newsletter, and Jim Zimmerscheid took over upkeep of the membership and mailing lists (thereby saving John and Micki's marriage!).
 The 3RFS logos came about as the result of a contest.
 The winning designs were submitted by Theresa Grate, a professional graphics artist.
 Theresa also volunteered to do the page layout for the 3RFS newsletter, Folk Talk.
 Theresa's logos now appear on the newsletter, on notices of 3RFS events, and on a group of t-shirts designed by Gary and Laura White.

-In the fall of 1995, John Perry remarked that it would be nice if 3RFS could eventually have a site on the World Wide Web.
+In the fall of 1995, John Perry remarked that it would be great if 3RFS could eventually have a site on the World Wide Web.
 Judi Gibbs, a professional technical writer, overheard the comment.
 Although she had never written for the Web, Judi volunteered to create the Web site and set out, with then husband Alan, to learn HTML.
 The site went on line a few weeks later in December 1995.

 In 1996, 3RFS presented a workshop at the Northwest Folklife Festival (NFF) on forming and operating a local folklife society.
 The workshop was repeated at the next two NFFs.
 By sharing what we learned during the early years of our own organization, we hope to encourage the formation of sister groups in other communities.